 There are over 500 SSP Programs, each managed by a corresponding Taxon Advisory Group (TAG), within AZA to ensure the sustainability of a healthy, genetically diverse and demographically varied "assurance" population of that species in our care.
 AZA institutions only pair animals for breeding based on recommendations from the SSP, to ensure that their genetic profiles will produce strong, healthy, genetically diverse offspring for the best chance of preserving the species.

-Our zoo is in charge of six SSP studbooks containing the genetic and breeding history for the endangered Turkmenian markhor, Armenian mouflon, fairy bluebird, patas monkey, Thorold's white-lipped deer and the white-handed gibbon.
+Our zoo is in charge of five SSP studbooks containing the genetic and breeding history for the endangered Turkmenian markhor, Armenian mouflon, fairy bluebird, patas monkey and Thorold's white-lipped deer.
 We also are nationally recognized as a leader in the care and husbandry of critically endangered Asian elephants.
 Among other SSPs for threatened and endangered species that we participate in are: Amur tiger, Amur leopard, black and white ruffed lemur, Humboldt penguin, red panda, red wolf, snow leopard, Panamanian Golden frog, and many more.

 The Rosamond Gifford Zoo holds the studbook for the Turkmenian markhor.